 Traditional Pie Mash & Liquor from Goddards at Greenwich

 Goddards at Greenwich is a family run business that has been serving London’s most traditional meal of pie mash and liquor since 1890.
 They serve fresh handmade pies freshly baked every day, if you want a proper taste of London you must visit Goddard’s at Greenwich.
 If you want to be a bit more adventurous, jellied and stewed eels are also available.

 Zombie Apocalypse London

-Taking place at five different locations across London, Zombie Apocalypse is a thrill seeking, adrenaline pumping all out action zombie experience.
-From the start right through to the end, you are immersed into all out zombie fun and have a taster of what the possibility may entail.
-The trainers are amazing, and the effort put into this is immense from actors, makeup and stage setting you will feel like it’s the real deal.
+Taking place at five different locations across London, Zombie Apocalypse is a thrill-seeking, adrenaline-pumping all-out action zombie experience.
+From the start right through to the end, you are immersed in all-out zombie fun and have a taster of what the possibility may entail.
+The trainers are amazing, and the effort put into this is immense from actors, makeup, and stage setting you will feel like it’s the real deal.
 You will be taught on basic survival of an apocalypse and kit you with a choice of weapon.. paintball gun is the one you want!
 Then the excitement begins, you are released into the zombie horde.
-You have one aim and that is to survive, you will be in for a treat of jumps and scares along the way and be prepared to run… a lot! you will love every second and want to go back for more.
+You have one aim and that is to survive, you will be in for a treat of jumps and scares along the way, and be prepared to run… a lot! you will love every second and want to go back for more.

 Churchill War Rooms

-Head back in time and retrace the steps of Sir Winston Churchill took as you walk through the original war rooms.
-The underground headquarters was used for directing Britain’s war effort during WWII, planning the defence and eventual attacks on Germany.
+Head back in time and retrace the steps Sir Winston Churchill took as you walk through the original war rooms.
+The underground headquarters was used for directing Britain’s war effort during WWII, planning the defense and eventual attacks on Germany.
 Some of the most important decisions of the war. was made in the very rooms you walk through.
 The most popular rooms being the map room with original maps and Churchill’s bedroom.
-If you’re into your history this is a must visit attraction.
+If you’re into your history this is a must-visit attraction.